benson00077/kosub_react/README.md

 # Kosub

-Kosub is a SPA demo in which one can search the subtitles from K-drama "Goblin" by some Korean/Chinese/English word query.
+Kosub is a demo SPA in which one can search the subtitles from K-drama "Goblin" by some Korean/Chinese/English word query.

 ## Website content
-Following main contnets included:
+Following main contents included:

 - Regiser (to be updated)
 - Log in
 - Searching page
-- My Favorite Sentence page
+- MySentence page

-Following helper buttons included in Searching page:
+Following helper buttons included in Searching & MySentence page:

-- Show/Hide English, Chinese or Korean line in Search Page.
+- Show/Hide English, Chinese or Korean line.
 - Add-to-SentneceBook: Add the selected sentences as favorite.
+- Delete-from-SentenceBook: Delete the selected sentences from favorite.
+- Context button: Fetch the context of the selected senence.

 ## Front-end